 Whatever the case, it’s clear from subsequent records that Michael regarded Engelbert as his father.
 Indeed, he must have held great affection for him.
 In his log entry for 21 March 1895 at Rock Island Lighthouse, Michael wrote “a young visitor arrived here 7:50 a.m.: it’s a 9# boy”—he named that little boy Lawrence Engelbert Diepolder.

-In case you’re wondering what happened to Gilles Boulanger, there is no record that he ever visited America or otherwise engaged in his son’s life.
+And in case you’re wondering what happened to Gilles Boulanger, there is no record that he ever visited America or otherwise engaged in his son’s life.
 But he did ultimately resurface….

 Gilles appeared again in 1872 in the village of Gallina, Calabria, Italy, working as a railroad employee.
 There, on September 22nd, he married Consolata Luvarà.
 He was 54 and she was 23.